 'Artificial Intelligence' is currently developing in a ridiculous direction.
-Instead of using tools like computer networks to magnify intelligence, the big money is developing corporate tools that are utterly useless, they generate no intelligence, but rather are geared to 'mimicing' intelligence for business reasons, and will develop into unnecessary corporate competitions that produce nothing.
+Instead of using tools like computer networks to magnify intelligence, the big money is developing corporate tools that are utterly useless, that generate no intelligence, but rather are geared to 'mimicking' intelligence for business reasons, and will develop into unnecessary corporate competitions that produce nothing except corporate profits.

 AI networks will be digital currency networks that have large numbers of people, on two or more different sides, which competitively develop algorithms which solve progressively more complex problems.